Sexual Assault and Consent

 2. Sexual Intercourse (or attempts to commit) is any penetration, however slight, of a bodily orifice with any object(s) or body part.
 Sexual Intercourse includes vaginal or anal penetration by a penis, object, tongue or finger, or any contact between the mouth of one person and the genitalia of another person.

 3. Consent is an understandable exchange of affirmative words or actions, which indicate a willingness to participate in mutually agreed upon sexual activity.
 Consent must be informed, freely and actively given.
 It is the responsibility of the initiator to obtain clear and affirmative responses at each stage of sexual involvement.
 Consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 The lack of a negative response is not consent.
 An individual who is incapacitated by alcohol and/or other drugs both voluntarily or involuntarily consumed may not give consent.
 Past consent of sexual activity does not imply ongoing future consent.

-Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
+A. Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
 Force also includes threats, intimidation (implied threats) and/or coercion that overcome resistance.

-Coercion is unreasonable pressure for sexual activity.
+B. Coercion is unreasonable pressure for sexual activity.
 Coercion is more than an effort to persuade, entice, or attract another person to have sex.
 Conduct does not constitute coercion unless it wrongfully impairs an individual’s freedom of will to choose whether to participate in the sexual activity.